bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The return function is the closure because it is nested inside the personalDice function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The string and the function name stay the same.
+The phisical name can change if you change the argument name as well as the number which is random.

 c.
 What is the lexical scope of `newRoll`?

+newRoll lexical scope is being the child element of the fuction personalDice which allows it to take the varibles and arguments from its parent.

 ### Task 3 - Stretch Goals